 GoPro Hero 5 Black

-The Hero 5 Black is the best GoPro you can buy right now.
-It's a major upgrade from the Hero 4, although not in image quality: it still records 4K at 30fps.
+The Hero 5 Black is a major upgrade from the Hero 4, although not in image quality: it still records 4K at 30fps.

 Two other highlights are built-in GPS and the ability to control recording (and other things) using your voice, a bit like the Amazon Echo or Siri.